JoeDuncko/JoeDuncko.com/posts/hello-world.md

 There's definitely still some work that can be done to make spacing a bit more consistent across this site, but in the mean time I read [this awesome article by the creator of Tailwind on separation of concerns in CSS](https://adamwathan.me/css-utility-classes-and-separation-of-concerns/).

+This is actually the first site I've hosted on Vercel.
+Typically I use Github Pages and Github Actions, but unfortunately that set up currently forces the developer to place production builds in git somewhere.
+I don't like that, and I hope GitHub fixes that soon.
+Until then, Vercel seems to be an excellent host that takes care of build previews, CI, CD, and production builds automatically.

 ## Conclusion

 Overall, this site is definitely over-engineered, but building it was a great learning experience for me.
 Now to fill it with content...